jayesh1302/Task_Management_Project/README.md

 # Task Management Project

 This project is a Java-based task management application designed for efficient tracking and management of tasks.
+Our Task Management Platform is a tool that helps teams manage and resolve issues and bugs efficiently.
+Our platform offers bug tracking, priority setting, real-time status updates, and collaboration features.
+The system uses databases, business logic and User Interface utilizing Java, enabling better organization and communication.
+This platform enhances teamwork and accelerates issue resolution in various contexts.

 ## Steps to Run